fchavonet/chrome_extension-gpt_stats/README.md

 <br><br>
 All data is stored locally in your browser using `chrome.storage.local`, ensuring full control, offline compatibility, and compliance with modern extension security standards.
 <br><br>
-Whether you're a student, developer, productivity-focused, a data enthusiast, or simply curious about your usage habits, GPT Stats provides clear insights without compromising performance or privacy.
+Whether you're a student, developer, productivity-focused, a data enthusiast, or simply curious about your usage habits and environmental impact, GPT Stats provides clear insights without compromising performance or privacy.

 ## 🎓 <span id="objectives">Objectives</span>

 - Track the time spent on ChatGPT.
 - Count the number of prompts sent.
 - Provide a visual dashboard using `Chart.js`.
+- Estimate water consumption based on usage patterns.
 - Persist usage data across browser sessions.
 - Ensure everything works offline, locally, with no external dependencies.